tushar-1996/Evaluating-Vertex-Embeddings-using-Shortest-Path-Distance-Approximation/README.md

-# Shortest Path Distance Approximation Group
+# Shortest Path Distance Approximation

 ## Project Structure
 The project structure of our group work is as depicted in the following tree structure.